-CK_ECDH2_DERIVE_PARAMS is a structure that provides the parameters to the CKM_ECMQV_DERIVE key derivation mechanism, where each party contributes two key pairs.
+CK ECDH2 DERIVE PARAMS is a structure that provides the parameters to the CKM ECMOV DERIVE key derivation mechanism, where each party contributes two key pairs.
 The structure is defined as follows:

+'''

 typedef struct CK_ECDH2_DERIVE_PARAMS {

 CK_EC_KDF_TYPE kdf;

 CK_ULONG ulSharedDataLen;

 CK_BYTE_PTR pSharedData;

 CK_ULONG ulPublicDataLen;

+CK_BYTE_PTR pPublicData;

 CK_ULONG ulPrivateDataLen;

 CK_OBJECT_HANDLE hPrivateData;

 CK_ULONG ulPublicDataLen2;

 CK_BYTE_PTR pPublicData2;

 } CK_ECDH2_DERIVE_PARAMS;

+'''
-ulSharedDataLen the length in bytes of the shared info

-pSharedData some data shared between the two parties

-ulPublicDataLen the length in bytes of the other party's first EC public key pPublicData pointer to other party's first EC public key value ulPrivateDataLen the length in bytes of the second EC private key hPrivateData key handle for second EC private key value ulPublicDataLen2 the length in bytes of the other party's second EC pPublicData2 public key pointer to other party's second EC public key value

-With the key derivation function CKD NULL, pSharedData must be NULL and ulSharedDataLen must be zero.
-With the key derivation function CKD_SHA1_KDF, an optional pSharedData may be supplied, which consists of some data shared by the two parties intending to share the shared secret.
-Otherwise, pSharedData must be NULL and ulSharedDataLen must be zero.
+The fields of the structure have to he following meanings: kdf key derivation function used on the shared secret value ulSharedDataLen the length in bytes of the shared info pSharedData some data shared between the two parties ulPublicDataLen the length in bytes of the other party's first EC public key pointer to other party's first EC public key value ulPrivateDataLen the length in bytes of the second EC private key hPrivateData key handle for second EC private key value ulPublicDataLen2 the length in bytes of the other party's second EC public key pPublicData2 pointer to other party's second EC public key value ulSharedDataLen must be zero. optional pSharedData may be s with the key derivation function CKD_SHA1_KDF , an upplied, which consists of some data shared by the two ared secret.
+Otherwise, pSharedData must be NULL and